diamond5702/cot-4500-as2/README.md

 pip install numpy

 After that, to run the code you will need to change the directory to the folder where the file was downloaded.
-Ex: Of the file was dowloaded to the "Downloads" folder you'd type:
+  Ex: If the file was dowloaded to the "Downloads" folder you'd type:

 cd Downloads

-Lastly to run the code type:
+Lastly to run the code, type:

-python3
+python3 assignment_2.py